intrig-unicamp/P4-HH/README.md

                         degree of weighting decrease in percentage for EWMA calculation (default: 98)
 ```
 We can set the ```flow definition``` for HH detection.
-For e.g., if we choose 1, the algorithm will set the flow Id based on 5 tuple.
-By default, algorithm set 1 for flow definition.
-Aonother parameter is ```wondow size```.
-Window size inidicates the measuring time interval in seconds.
+E.g., if we choose 1, the algorithm will set the flow Id based on 5-tuple.
+By default, the algorithm set 1 for flow definition.
+Another parameter is ```window size```—window size indicates the measuring time interval in seconds.
 By default, the window size is set as 1 Sec.

-Also, for ```HH threshold```, we can set this in Mbps and by default the setting is 5 Mbps.
-We use Exponential Weighting Moving Average (EWMA) of IPG values of a flow, the degree of weighting decrease can be set, which impact on oeverall accuracy.
+Also, for the ```HH threshold```, we can set this in Mbps, and by default, the setting is 5 Mbps.
+We use Exponential Weighting Moving Average (EWMA) of IPG values of a flow, the degree of weighting decrease can be set, which impact on overall accuracy.
 The default value is 98.
 The best accuracy can be analyzed by setting  ```weighting decrease``` as 98 or 99.
-However, for lower HH threhsold, such as 1 Mbps or below, we need to consider ```weighting decrease``` around between 90-95.
+However, for lower HH threshold, such as 1 Mbps or below, we need to consider ```weighting decrease``` around between 90-95.

 Example: